 How Much Does It Cost To Move A Piano?

 The average cost to move an upright piano is between $400 to $600.
 Expect to add an additional $100 for baby grand pianos and an additional $150 for grand pianos.
 The final cost will ultimately depend on several factors: the type of piano, its age, whether there are sets of stairs, and the distance you’re transporting it.
 Pianos range from 300 pound upright pianos to 1200 pound grand pianos.
 The more substantial the piece, the more complicated, and thus more expensive the move.
+For a regular upright piano, it might actually be cheaper to move than you’d expect.
 Age also plays a factor in piano moving costs.
 An antique piano is more fragile than a more recent model, requiring more attention to how the piano is disassembled, crated, and reassembled.
 Because of the difficulty with moving a piano up or down stairs, movers typically charge an additional fee for each set of stairs they encounter.
 Finally, distance plays a significant role in the total moving expense.
 In-town or local moves cost much less than an out-of-state relocation.

 Professional Piano Moving Services

 Find a full-service piano mover to move your piano or organ safely.
 Many of our moving partners provide the following piano moving services: